Felixkirk North Yorkshire

 Peaceful or otherwise, the village's claim to a place in history rests mainly on the presence of a local headquarters (commandery) of the Knights Hospitallers of St John of Jerusalem on Mount St John which overlooks the village and the Vale of Mowbray.

-Felixkirk is about 4 miles ENE of Thirsk on the edge of the Hambleton Hills.
+Felixkirk is about 4 miles from Thirsk on the edge of the Hambleton Hills.

 The fine church St Felix has parts of which date from before 1175 and an unusual organ.